 The shift in focus of some of the LIA discourse towards the idea of self-sufficiency (as related to resource development) did not necessarily reflect any reduction in the importance of harvesting on the part of the Inuit, despite far-reaching changes to the economy in the 1980s and 1990s, Country foods remained a fundamental aspect of most families' diet, and wooding produced the fuel needed to heat many homes on the coast (Williamson 1996).
 However, many major changes occurred in the harvesting economy in these decades.
 The George River caribou population was increasing and could be found in coastal areas, which allowed for hunting to occur close to some communities.
 The use of small boats and snowmobiles also changed land use patterns from the mid-1970s onwards.
-Full-time employment opportunities in some communities increased after the late 1970s, especially due to the LIA and its subsidiary organizations, 10 and the number of people who could only harvest or travel on weekends increased.
+Full-time employment opportunities in some communities increased after the late 1970s, especially due to the LIA and its subsidiary organizations,10 and the number of people who could only harvest or travel on weekends increased.
 The fishery continued to be the primary industry on the coast, and helped to fund subsistence harvesting, but reductions in fish stocks and government decisions to limit or close fisheries caused many hardships and concerns about the future of the industry.
-The cod stocks had all but disappeared in northern Labrador by the time the federal government called for a moratorium in 1992, due to over-fishing by draggers on the Hamilton Banks.
+The cod stocks had all but disappeared in northern Labrador by the time the federal government called for a moratorium in 1992, due to over-fishing by draggers on the Hamilton Banks, and inshore fishers in the region were not offered the same compensation package as fishers from Newfoundland.
+The north coast char and salmon fisheries also endured difficulties, especially after the commercial salmon fishery was closed in 1998, although the Torngat Fish Producers Co-op worked to expand the fishery to other species, including turbot, crab, and shrimp.
+Sealing had been declining since the 1960s, for a number of reasons.
+Snowmobiles had replaced dogsleds in the mid-1960s, and seal meat was no longer needed as dog food.
+The seal industry enjoyed good markets in the 1970s, but animal welfare groups caused the market to collapse in the late 1970s.
+Commercial sealing stopped, although Inuit continued to harvest seals for their own use when they could afford the increasing cost of transportation and equipment (Williamson 1997; Richling 1989).
+Harvesting remained essential to the Inuit economy, but it endured many changes during this time, often due to resource depletion, government policies, and international movements (Mackey and Orr 1987; Usher 1982; Williamson 1997; Brantenberg and Brantenberg 1984).

-10 In Nain, for example, these subsidiary organizations included, in 1997, the Torngasok Cultural Centre, the Labrador Inuit Health Commission, the OKalaKatiget Communications Society, the Labrador Inuit Development Corporation, and the Torngat Housing Corporation (Williamson 1997).
+&lt;sup>10 In Nain, for example, these subsidiary organizations included, in 1997, the Torngasok Cultural Centre, the Labrador Inuit Health Commission, the OkalaKatiget Communications Society, the Labrador Inuit Development Corporation, and the Torngat Housing Corporation (Williamson 1997).